Victoria Police: Protective Services Unit

 The Protective Services Unit (PSU) was established in 1986 following a security review.
 The first deployment of a Protective Services Officer (PSO) was on 1 May 1988.
 The PSU has two divisions: Security and Transit.
-PSU is part of Transit and Public Safety Command (TPSC), along with the Dog Squad, Mounted Branch, Search and Rescue, Special Operations Group, Water Police, Operations Response Unit, Sex Industry Coordination Unit.
+The PSU is part of Transit and Public Safety Command (TPSC).

-PSU Security
+PSO Security

-The PSU security division maintains static security at designated locations in Victoria, mainly in Melbourne metropolitan area.
+The PSO security division maintains static security at designated locations in the Melbourne metropolitan area.
 PSOs have specific powers for the area they serve.